Olympic National Park: Best Hikes, Itinerary, and Sights

 Hiking

 The Olympic National Park is not lacking iconic hikes!
 There are over 135 miles of trails, and each region of the park is completely different from the next.
 We especially love that the hikes in the lowlands are accessible year-round.
 We’ll make specific hiking recommendations in the itinerary below.
+Check out this list for the best hikes in Washington — there is a section for the Olympic Peninsula!

 Pro tip: Always look at recent trip reports on Washington Trails Association for any of the hikes you’re interested in.
 They’ll give you up-to-date information on the trail, snow conditions, mosquitoes, and more.